haskell/haskell-ide-engine/README.md

 If you installed multiple versions of HIE then you will need to use a wrapper script.
 Wrapper script will analyze your project, find suitable version of HIE and launch it.
-Enable it by editing VS Code settings like that:
+Enable it by editing VS Code settings like this:

 ```json
 "languageServerHaskell.useCustomHieWrapper": true,